kobejean/Monocular-Depth-Estimation-Toolbox/docs/dataset_prepare.md

 ### **NYU**

+Download from [here]() and place the nyu folder in `<project>/data`.

-Following previous work, I utilize about 50K image-depth pairs as our training set and standard 652 images as the validation set.
-You can download the subset with the help of codes provided in [BTS](https://github.com/cleinc/bts/tree/master/pytorch).
+~~Following previous work, I utilize about 50K image-depth pairs as our training set and standard 652 images as the validation set.
+You can download the subset with the help of codes provided in [BTS](https://github.com/cleinc/bts/tree/master/pytorch).~~

 ```shell
 $ git clone https://github.com/cleinc/bts.git